-Each Thursday, Friday, Saturday & Sunday in October, Scott’s Orchard allows families to pick apples.
+Each Thursday, Friday, Saturday & Sunday in September and October, Scott’s Orchard allows families to pick apples.
 Each person who is school-age and above must have a spot.

 Save yourself some money and book online for $3/person, or if you make the decision the day of, it’s $5/person at the gate.

 You chose between a half a peck for $5 (small basket) or a peck for $8 (large basket) both online and at the gate.
 At my house, we eat quite a few apples, but with only three people, half-a-peck was plenty.